-The reward pathways see the release of dopamine from the ventral tegmental region of the ‘mid brain.’
-This allows messages to travel to the ‘limbic system’ (including the nucleus accumbens or ‘reward center’) and the frontal cortex regions of the brain (known as the mesolimbic dopamine pathway).
-When a pleasurable activity is anticipated, the ventral tegmental fires off ‘action potentials’ i.e. electric impulses that transport messages from the ventral tegmental to the limbic system and frontal regions of the brain.
+The reward pathways see the release of dopamine from the ventral tegmental region of the midbrain.
+This allows messages to travel to the limbic system (including the nucleus accumbens or reward centre) and the frontal cortex regions of the brain (known as the mesolimbic dopamine pathway).
+When a pleasurable activity is anticipated, the ventral tegmental fires off action potentials i.e. electric impulses that transport messages from the ventral tegmental to the limbic system and frontal regions of the brain.

 Over time, these nerve cells bind together causing the formation of fixed neural pathways.
 These pathways serve as a sort of memory.
 This means you will feel pleasure when you merely think about playing video games due to the formation of these tangible reward pathways.

-Once you’ve had a thought enough times, it becomes very difficult not to have this thought.
-This is how all addictions arises.
+Once you’ve had thought enough times, it becomes very difficult not to have this thought.
+This is how all addictions arise.
 This is a numbed sense of pleasure that manifests itself in the form of cravings.
 You will feel anxious until you play video games.

 When you abstain from playing video games for many months or years, these pleasure pathways become weaker and weaker until cravings to play video games are weakened.

-Like other addictions, video game addiction causes dopamine to build up in the synaptic cleft to far greater volumes than is considered ‘normal’.
-This causes an over stimulation of receptors located on receiving nerve cells.
+Like other addictions, video game addiction causes dopamine to build up in the synaptic cleft to far greater volumes than is considered normal.
+This causes overstimulation of receptors located on receiving nerve cells.
 This is responsible for the feeling of euphoria when you play video games.

 You will need an ever increased dose of video games in order to function and achieve the desired rewarding effects.